Bizmi-sb/helloworld/README.md

 #hello world in  c.
-A simple hello world program in c
+A simple hello world program in c.